acoustic-content-samples/wch-site-shared-components/README.md

 # wch-site-shared-components
 This npm module contains a set of shared components leveraged in the Acoustic Content (formerly Watson Content Hub) starter site applications.
-See https://github.com/ibm-wch/wch-site-application for more information on the Watson Content Hub starter application.
+See https://github.com/acoustic-content-samples/wch-site-application for more information on the Acoustic Content starter application.

 ## Prerequisites